MohamedElashri/lvec/README.md

 > ⚠️ This project is a work in progress

-A Python package for seamless handling of Lorentz vectors in High Energy Physics analysis, bridging the gap between Scikit-HEP and ROOT CERN ecosystems.
+A Python package for seamless handling of Lorentz vectors, 2D vectors, and 3D vectors in HEP analysis, bridging the gap between Scikit-HEP and ROOT ecosystems.

 ## Motivation

-LVec aims to simplify High Energy Physics analysis by providing a unified interface for working with Lorentz vectors across different frameworks.
+LVec aims to simplify HEP analysis by providing a unified interface for working with various vector types across different frameworks.
 It seamlessly integrates with both the Scikit-HEP ecosystem (uproot, vector, awkward) and ROOT/PyROOT, enabling physicists to write more maintainable and efficient analysis code.

 ## Installation